 The national tourist boards within Great Britain have commissioned tracking research to measure UK residents' holiday intentions.

-The original tracking was in place from the end of May 2020 to mid-February 2021.
-Due to the ongoing uncertainty caused by the pandemic, additional tracking will take place during March 2021 to end August 2021.
-From March 2021, UK level reports will be available fortnightly with a Scotland specific report being available every 6-8 weeks.
+The original tracking was in place from the end of May 2020 to the end of August 2021.
+Due to the ongoing requirement to understand consumer intentions, additional tracking will take place during November 2021 to May 2022.
+From November 2021, UK level reports will be available monthly with a Scotland specific report being available every 10-12 weeks.

 Topics this research covers: